-David Glasser is a Professor of Chemical Engineering and Director of the Centre of Material and Process Synthesis (COMPS) at the University of the Witwatersrand, Johannesburg, South Africa.
+David Glasser is a Pofessor of Chemical Engineering and Director of the MaPS (Material and Process Syntheis) Research Unit at the University of South Africa.
+He was formerly Professor and Director of the Centre of Material and Process Synthesis (COMPS) at the University of the Witwatersrand, Johannesburg, South Africa.
 He obtained his BSc in Chemical Engineering from the University of Cape Town, and his PhD from Imperial College in London.

 Professor Glasser is a Fellow of both the Royal Society of South Africa and the South African Institution of Chemical Engineers.
 He is a Member of the American Institution of Chemical Engineers and has been elected to the Academy of Sciences and the Academy of Engineering of South Africa.
 He was formerly Dean of the Faculty of Engineering and Head of Dept at the same university.
 He has also served as President of the South African Institution of Chemical Engineers.
 He served for ten years as an elected Senate Member on the Council (the governing body) of the University of the Witwatersrand.